SecondNewtonLaw/Global-Functions-Documentation/Libraries/Scripts.md

 > [!NOTE]
 > This is an implementation detail; as a regular scripter, you may ignore this!
 >
-> The closure you return needs to be callable (meaning it can be called without erroring), or you will fail our tests!
+> The closure you return needs to be callable (meaning it can be called without erroring).
 This means the closure needs to have properly set capabilities and identity and a proper environment with the script global!
 >
 > For the environment, make a new table having __index set to the table L->global->mainthread->gt, and for the script global, just push the script instance and set it on the table.
 >
 > For capabilities, make sure to check if the script/module is a RobloxScript, and set identity and capabilities accordingly.

 This function creates a new closure (function) from the module/script's bytecode.
-The game does not use the function you will get; you should primarily use it to retrieve constants.
+The game does not use the function you will get; it's mostly used it to retrieve constants.

 This should work with `LocalScript`, `ModuleScript`, and `Script` instances that have RunContext set to Client.